Monrovia: Neighborhoods

 Monrovia comprises several districts spread across the Mesurado peninsula; the greater metropolitan area encircles the mouth of the marshy Mesurado River.
 The historic downtown area, centered on Broad Street, is at the very end of the peninsula; the major market district, Waterside, immediately to its north, faces the city's large natural harbor.

 Northwest of Waterside is the large, low-income West Point community.
 To the west and southwest of the downtown area is Mamba Point, traditionally the city's principal diplomatic quarter and home to the embassies of the United States and United Kingdom, as well as the European Union delegation.
 South of the city center is Capitol Hill, where the major institutions of the national government, including the Temple of Justice and the Executive Mansion, are located.

 Further east along the peninsula is the Sinkor section of Monrovia.
 Originally a suburban residential district, today Sinkor is the bustling midtown section of the city.
 It includes many diplomatic missions, major hotels, businesses, and residential neighborhoods, including informal communities such as Plumkor, Jorkpentown, Lakpazee and Fiamah.

-Sinkor is also home to the city's secondary airport, Spriggs Payne, and the area immediately next to the airport, called Airfield, is a major nightlife district for the whole city.
+Sinkor is home to the city's secondary airport, Spriggs Payne.
+The area immediately next to the airport, called Airfield, is a major nightlife district for the whole city.
 East of the Airfield is the Old Road section of Sinkor, which is predominantly residential, and includes informal settlements such as Chugbor and Gaye Town.

 At the southeastern base of the peninsula is the independent township of Congo Town, and to its east is the large suburb of Paynesville.
 Other suburbs, such as Chocolate City, Gardnersville, Barnesville, Kaba Town, Dandawailo, and New Georgia lie to the north, across the river.
 On Bushrod Island, north of Monrovia, are the neighborhoods of Clara Town, Logan Town and New Kru Town.
 To the far east are the suburbs of Stockton Creek Bridge, Caldwell, Louisiana, and Cassava Hill.